Sean's Blog

 • Complex RAG: advanced chunking (e.g. late-interaction / enrich with LLM -> infer questions a chunk can answer or summarize a long document) semantic search

-• Graph RAG: construct knowledge graph to uncover hidden (multi-step) connections
+• Graph RAG: construct knowledge graph to uncover hidden (multi-step) connections for complex queries (how did x evolve over time? how does y compare to z? explain u in terms of v, etc.)

 • Agentic RAG: